orzocogorzo/dynipt-server/README.md

 Is recomended to expose the flask microservice behind a front service acting like a reverse proxy to your local ports.
-I use [nginx](https://nginx.org/en/) on my installation and you can find a reverse proxy configuration on the `snippets` subdirectory.
+I use [nginx](https://nginx.org/en/) on my installation and you can find a reverse proxy configuration on the [`snippets/nginx.conf`](https://github.com/orzocogorzo/dyniptables/blob/main/snippets/nginx.conf) file.
 To get nginx running on your VPS as a front server install it with `sudo apt install -y nginx` and move and rename the configuration to `/etc/nginx/cond.d/dyniptables.conf`.
 Then run `sudo nginx -s reload` to load the